 A new statutory NSW Coastal Council.
 The NSW Coastal Council will replace the NSW Coastal Panel.
 Its primary function will be to advise the Minister on a range of coastal management matters.
 Unlike the NSW Coastal Panel, the Coastal Council will not have a development consent role.
 The Coastal Council will also be able to conduct performance audits on councils' implementation of their CMPs, if asked to do so by the Minister.

 Integrated compliance and enforcement.
 Consultation with coastal managers has highlighted to need to reduce the duplication and overlap of enforcement provisions and improve their effectiveness.
 This will be achieved in large part by integrating key provisions and embedding them in the Environmental Planning and Assessment Act.

 New consultation arrangements.
-The draft Coastal Management Bill establishes clearer requirements for councils to consult with neighbouring councils, other public authorities and the wider community in developing and implementing coastal management strategies.
+The Coastal Management Act establishes clearer requirements for councils to consult with neighbouring councils, other public authorities and the wider community in developing and implementing coastal management strategies.